clarkt3/llm-prompts/README.md

     openai.ChatCompletion.create(
     model="gpt-3.5-turbo",
     messages=[
+        # this is the system message and it's important because it shapes your responses
         {"role": "system", "content": "you are a helpful assistant."}, {"role": "user", "content": "Who won the wold series in 2020?"}, {"role": "assistant", "content": "The Los Angeles Dodgers won the Wold Series in 2020."},